Brief Instructions

 Working with Email Servers:

-How to Connect Dr.Web for UNIX Mail Servers to MTA as an Anti-Virus Filter Clamd
+How to Connect Dr.Web for UNIX Mail Servers to an MTA as a Clamd Anti-Virus Filter

-How to Configure Product for SMTP Proxy Mode
+How to Configure Dr.Web for UNIX Mail Servers in the SMTP Proxy Mode

-How to Configure the Transparent Proxy Mode for MTA
+How to Configure the Transparent Proxy Mode for an MTA

 General Operation of Dr.Web for UNIX Mail Servers: